jamesg545454/Track-Actions/README.md

  ***Version 1.0.4***

 + **Added:** Track > Bounce To Target Track.<br>
    Select a clip and add a second track to the selection and it puts the bounce on that track.
+The source code for this function is butt ugly.